 Stick With Your Trusted Brand

 Just like gadgets, it’s easier and cheaper to stick with one brand you trust than have multiple power tools from multiple brands.
-For instance, some tool brands in the market will use the same battery platform, letting you power anything from a weed trimmer to a hammer drill using the same battery.
+For instance, some tool brands in the market will use the same battery platform, letting you power anything from a cordless hedge trimmer to a hammer drill using the same battery.

 Sticking to such brands ensures that you don’t have to buy extras like chargers and batteries for every tool you buy, simply because you have the convenience of using a single platform.
 That saves cash.
 Instead of using several brands of tools, pick one trusted brand and stick with it.